20+ Best Sales Engineer Interview Questions & Answers

 7. You have a request for proposal (RFP) and a lab evaluation report that are due tomorrow, and you can’t complete them both.
 How would you handle this situation?

 I would contact my manager and ask for another engineer to take on one of the tasks.
-Note: This is an important question and answer, as sales engineering involve a substantial amount of teamwork.
+Note: This is an important question and answer, as sales engineering involves a substantial amount of teamwork.

 8. What do you believe the characteristics of a stellar sales engineer are?